augustss/verse-semantics/Book/docs/08_composites.md

 Classes form the backbone of object-oriented programming in Verse.
 A class serves as a blueprint for creating objects that share common properties and behaviors.
 When you define a class, you're creating a new type that bundles data (fields) with operations on that data (methods), encapsulating related functionality into a cohesive unit.

-**Important:** Class definitions must occur at module scope.
+Class definitions occur at module scope.
 You cannot define a class inside another class, struct, interface, or function.
 Classes are top-level type definitions that establish the type system's structure:

 ```verse
 # Valid: class at module scope